The Women in the Lineage of Jesus Christ

 When Moses’ successor Joshua sent two spies into the city of Jericho to find the best way to conquer it, Rahab welcomed them into her house and hid them from the men who wanted to kill them during a search.

-Clearly, Rahab has heard about the amazing works that God has performed among the Israelites during their journey from Egypt into the Promised Land that she wanted to be on their side during the battle for control over Jericho.
+Rahab has heard about the amazing works that God has performed among the Israelites during their journey from Egypt into the Promised Land and she wanted to be on their side during the battle for control over Jericho.

 Her confession is evident in Joshua 2:11 where she openly acknowledged the Lord their God as “the God in heaven above and on the earth below.”